 Fair value is defined as the price at which an asset or liability is exchanged between market participants in an orderly transaction at the reporting date.
-Cash equivalents, mortgage notes receivable, accounts receivable and payables and accrued liabilities all approximate fair value due to their short term nature.
-During the year ended December 31, 2016, the Company measured the fair value of two of its real estate properties on a nonrecurring basis using Level 3 inputs.
-The Company estimated the fair value for these impaired real estate assets held for investment based on an estimated sales price, less estimated costs to sell.
-Management believes that the recorded and fair values of notes payable are approximately the carrying value of December 31, 2017 and 2016.
+Cash equivalents, mortgage notes receivable, tenant receivable and payables and accrued liabilities all approximate fair value due to their short term nature.
+During the year ended December 31, 2018, the Company measured the fair value of one of its real estate properties on a nonrecurring basis using Level 3 inputs.
+The Company estimated the fair value for the impaired real estate asset held for investment based on an estimated sales price, less estimated costs to sell.
+Management believes that the recorded and fair values of notes payable are approximately the carrying value of December 31, 2018 and 2017.